ganbarodigital/go_scriptish/README.md

 Filters read the contents of the pipeline's `Stdin`, do something to that data, and write the results out to the pipeline's `Stdout`.

-When you've finished adding filters to your pipeline, you should either add a [sink](#sinks), or call one of the [output functions](#outputs) to get the results back into your Golang code.
+When you've finished adding filters to your pipeline, you should either add a [sink](#sinks), or call one of the [capture methods](#capture-methods) to get the results back into your Golang code.

 ### AppendToTempFile()